BLCM/cabinetsorter/README.md

   - Test escaped leading hashes in cabinet.info files
   - ModFile sorting (case-insensitive)
   - Angle brackets in `load_unknown`
+  - `wiki_filename` processing
+  - We've moved to always using full HTML HREFs instead of wiki links, when calling `wiki_link`
 - Maybe move category list to its own "static" page, so the "Contributing" page doesn't have that huge table before the instructions?
 Or at least move the table down near the bottom?